NateWr/docs-themeofthecrop/plugins/restaurant-reservations/user/faq.md

 Developers who are comfortable coding up plugins for WordPress can add their own fields using the hooks provided.
 See the [developer documentation](../developer).

-## <a name="gdpr"></a>Is this plugin ready for GDPR?
+## <a name="gdpr"></a>Is this plugin compliant with GDPR?

-Version 1.7.7 added a couple of features to help your website comply with GDPR, the European privacy laws that will come into effect in 2018.
+This plugin includes a couple of features to help your website comply with GDPR, the European privacy laws that came into effect in 2018.

 First, you can add a confirmation field to the booking form that requires customers to consent to the collection of their data.
 You can configure this confirmation field under the **Bookings > Settings > General > Privacy** section in your WordPress admin area.